 Notre Dame numbered one Black player – the great Alan Page.

 Schools saw more than Michigan State’s success.
-They saw stereotypes that Black and White athletes unable to play together shredded in victories, unbeaten Big Ten titles and national championships.
-The same with same with stereotypes Black quarterbacks weren’t smart enough or couldn’t play a leadership position.
+They saw stereotypes that Black and White athletes unable to play together were shredded through victories, unbeaten Big Ten titles and national championships.
+The same with stereotypes Black quarterbacks weren’t smart enough or couldn’t play a leadership position.

 I dig deeper in my upcoming book due out for football season to celebrate the true pioneers that have otherwise been unfairly overshadowed: